NixOS/nixpkgs/doc/hooks/libglycin.section.md

 [Glycin](https://gitlab.gnome.org/GNOME/glycin) is a library for sandboxed and extendable image loading.

-For most applications using it, individual image formats are loaded through binaries provided by `glycin-loaders`.
-The paths of these loaders must be injected into the environment, e.g. using [`wrapGAppsHook`](#ssec-gnome-hooks).
+[]{#libglycin-setup-hook} For most applications using it, individual image formats are loaded through binaries provided by `glycin-loaders`.
+The paths of these loaders must be injected into the environment, e.g. using [`wrapGAppsHook`](#ssec-gnome-hooks). `libglycin.setupHook` will do that.

 []{#libglycin-patch-vendor-hook} Additionally, for Rust projects `glycin` Rust crate itself requires a patch to become self-contained. `libglycin.patchVendorHook` will do that.
 This is not needed for projects using the ELF library from `libglycin` package.